nathanph/grocery/README.md

 Predict, model, plan and present the best, most attractive and creative ways to deliver groceries to customers.

 ## Execution
 Why do users have groceries delivered?
 	- Convienence
 Capitalize on convience by focusing on product prediction and suggestion.
-Use data analysis to suggest products and offer sales to increase profit.
+Use big data analysis to suggest products and offer relevant sales at optimal times.
+	- Pandora of groceries

 ## Implementation
-- Collaborative filtering.
+- Collaborative filtering
-- Target users instead of carts.
+- Target users instead of carts

 # Demo
 -